WhyRecruitersWhy/recruitersblacklist/README.md

 Feel free to contribute, just open a PR with the added rows of data.
 We will do investigation to make sure that it's a recruiter and then add them.

+We currently have 3 types for recruiter_type
+- recruiting_company
+- spam_recruiting_company
+- inhouse_recruiting_company

+### recruiting_company
+A company that does primarily IT recruiting for other firms and sends less than 4 emails a month to you.
+Highly targeted jobs that you may find interesting.

+### spam_recruiting_company
+A company that if you search the domain in your inbox you'll see dozens of emails usually sending multiple emails from multiple employees a day.

+### inhouse_recruiting_company
+A company recruiting to hire an employee for themselves.
+Normally these are hiring departments in larger corporations.
+These usually are the least intrusive and most interesting to look at.

 ## License

 MIT License, contribute all the stuffs.